loyada/typedpy/docs/tutorial.rst

 We forgot to add the dataclass decorator to Bar, but it inherits from FooDataClass.
 So is it a dataclass or not?

 It is, but probably not what we intended.
 Its constructor looks exactly like FooDataClass, and it ignores the fields \
 in its own body.
-So it is a dataclass, but ignores its own fields.
+So it is a dataclass, but ignores its own spec.
 This is an unintuitive outcome (if we add the dataclass decorator to it, and then Bar will behave as expected).

 In Typedpy, inheritance works the way we expect: